opensearch-project/opensearch-java/DEVELOPER_GUIDE.md

 ## Generated Code

 A large part of the `java-client` API is **generated** from the [OpenSearch OpenAPI specification](https://github.com/opensearch-project/opensearch-api-specification) by the `java-codegen` module.
-The generated sources live under [`java-client/src/generated/java/`](java-client/src/generated/java/) and are **committed to the repository**, so you only need to regenerate them when the API surface changes (e.g. after pulling a newer spec, adding an operation, or editing a code-generation template).
+The generated sources live under [`java-client/src/generated/java/`](java-client/src/generated/java/) and are **committed to the repository**, so you only need to regenerate them when the API surface changes (e.g. after pulling a newer spec, adding an override, or editing a code-generation template).

 The published API reference for the client (including the generated types) is available as [JavaDoc](https://www.javadoc.io/doc/org.opensearch.client/opensearch-java/latest/index.html).